8.3.2. CYP2D6 influences drug degradation and dopamine synthesis¶

 Nortriptyline (tricyclic AD 2nd gen.)

-- N-propylajmaline (antiarrhythmic drug)
+- N-propylajmaline (antiarrhythmic agent)

 - Ondansetron (HT3 receptor antagonist)